-We now move on to investigate the scalability regarding model sizes.
-We finetune \texttt{XLM-R} models of different scales~\citep{conneau2019xlmr, goyal2021xlmr_xl}, whose numbers of effective parameters (\ie, number of non-embedding parameters) range from $<$100M to 10B.
-Noteworthy, when the model scales up to 10B, it shows impressive performance that surpasses base-sized models by a remarkable margin~(Tab. \ref{tab: mt-finetune}).
+We now move on to the scalability with respect to model sizes.
+We finetune \texttt{XLM-R} models of different scales~\citep{conneau2019xlmr, goyal2021xlmr_xl}, whose effective parameters (\ie, number of non-embedding parameters) range from $<$100M to 10B.
+Notably, when scaling up to 10B, the model shows impressive performance that surpasses base-sized models by a remarkable margin~(Tab. \ref{tab: mt-finetune}).

 Fig.~\ref{fig: scaling} shows the scaling curve of model performance with respect to model sizes.
-It demonstrates that the performance of the finetuned diffusion models substantially increases as the model scales increase.
-This shows the scaling law of diffusion language models in terms of model size.
-In addition, we also include the performance of \texttt{(m)T5}~\citep{raffel2020T5,xue2020mt5} at similar scales as references to intuitively understand how scalable our diffusion language models are.
-Note that the performance of different models is intricately affected by not only the model size but also numerous factors including model designs, pretraining budget, pretraining objectives, as well as pretraining data~\citep{shazeer2020glu,raffel2020T5,tay2022ul2,scao2022language,hoffmann2022training}.
+It demonstrates that the performance of the finetuned diffusion models substantially increases as the model size increases.
+This shows the scaling law of {\method}s in terms of model size.
+In addition, we also include the performance of \texttt{(m)T5}~\citep{raffel2020T5,xue2020mt5} at similar scales as references to intuitively understand how scalable our {\method}s are.
+Note that the performance of different models is intricately affected by not only the model size but also numerous factors including model designs, pre-training budget, pre-training objectives, as well as pre-training data~\citep{shazeer2020glu,raffel2020T5,tay2022ul2,scao2022language,hoffmann2022training}.
 In Fig.~\ref{fig: scaling}, although we see a performance gap between the finetuned \texttt{(m)T5} and \texttt{XLM-R} models at similar scales, the discrepancy is minor and does not seem amplified as models scale up.
-Therefore, while there is still ample room for improving large-scale pretrained diffusion language models, we believe that the path of scaling up these models holds great promise.
+Therefore, while there is still ample room for improving large-scale pre-trained {\method}s, we believe that the path of scaling up these models holds great promise.